This article provides an overview of your Insights pre-built dashboard. The pre-built dashboard is available on Professional and Enterprise.

 - Talk tab reports

 Some metrics enable you to 'drill in' to view more detailed information about the results.
 If a metric can be drilled in, the () icon appears at the bottom right-hand corner of the metric's box.
 This article gives only a brief overview of drill-in features.
+You can also use the filter options located at the top of each pre-built dashboard to further narrow your results.

 Overview tab reports